croct-tech/plug-js/docs/plug.md

 Calling this method will not produce any effect or errors when no token exists.

-The SDK will automatically emit `userSignedOut` and `userSignedIn` events when the user identity changes.
-Also, since the user identity changes, the current session will end, and a new one will start.
+The SDK will automatically emit an `userSignedOut` event.
+Also, changing the user in the course of a session will cause the current session to end and a new one to start.

 ### Signature